jerhon/honlsoft-v2/blog/2024/2024-01-14-project-graph-traversal.md

 # Running the Console Application

-I tucked this away in a little console application and pointed it at a project file from the Chess project I've been writting off and on over the past half year or so.
+I tucked this away in a little console application and pointed it at a project file from the Chess project I've been writing off and on over the past half year or so.

 Here is the output